Hungary fitness guru aims for European stage with share offer

 Schobert and his wife, co-owners of the business, are selling a minority stake in an initial public offering through local brokerages, which they hope will raise up to 2 billion forints ($8.3 million).
 Shares are priced at 990 forints, which would value the business at about $20 million.

-Most of the existing stores are in Hungary, with some in neighboring Slovakia.
+Most of the existing stores are in Hungary, with some in neighbouring Slovakia.
 Schobert says he plans to double the number of stores through growth in Hungary and abroad.

 "We will offer healthy products in (foreign) markets at the same price they sell their unhealthy counterparts," Schobert told a meeting of prospective investors.